adiMallya/1NT18IS013_adithya_B_npLab/README.md

-# NP Lab
+# Network Programming Lab
-A repository of all the work done by Adithya Mallya(1NT18IS013) at NP Lab
+A repository to document all the work done by
+NAME : Adithya Mallya
+USN : 1NT18IS013
+BATCH : B1

 ## To run the programs :